 - Another important issue involves the question of journal acceptance rate.
-Although many journals will not openly disclose acceptance rates, you can try to google this. - In contrast to acceptance rates, most journals will readily report their citation factors.
-For most journals, you will typically find this under a tab that is called "For Authors." - As a general rule, journals with impact factors greater than 5 will tend to be difficult to publish in.
+Although many journals will not openly disclose acceptance rates, you can try to google this. - In contrast to acceptance rates, most journals will readily report their citation factors. - As a general rule, journals with impact factors greater than 5 will tend to be difficult to publish in.
 You may want to err on the side of a journal that is not as competitive if you are hoping to get published quickly. - Another statistic that is often listed under the "For Authors" tab involves the average review time.
 As a general rule, 1 month is a reasonable review time.